 Ola is a taxi aggregator with a fleet of motorcars that initially aimed to offer rides for holiday trips.
 The business then pictured and practiced penetrating into the cab aggregation model, which had a huge scope.
 With such actions, the Ola business model is a versatile model that incorporates various aligned segments and some entirely separate spaces.
-We will unwind business strategies, how Ola works, Ola revenue insights one by one in this blog.
+We will unwind business strategies, how Ola works, and Ola revenue insights one by one in this blog.

-For information – Ola has grabbed over 1.5 million drivers in over 250 cities in 4 different countries, thriving in the most competitive market.
-In the fiscal year 2021, Ola had a profit of Rs.90 crores amidst pandemic.
+For information - Ola has grabbed over 1.5 million drivers in over 250 cities in 4 different countries, thriving in the most competitive market.
+In the fiscal year 2021, Ola had a profit of Rs.90 crores amidst the pandemic.
 Ola has moved to the financial service sector, launching a credit card other than offering trips.
 It then launched a new segment as a food aggregator.
-One of the recent business approaches was entering the grocery delivery industry, as Ola Dash.
+One of the recent business approaches was entering the grocery delivery industry as Ola Dash.

 What is Ola?

-Ola is a mobility platform offering on-demand rides with a wide spectrum of conveyances across cars, auto-rickshaw, bikes, metered taxis.
+Ola is a mobility platform offering on-demand rides with a wide spectrum of conveyances across cars, auto-rickshaws, bikes, and metered taxis.
 The firm aims to offer transparency and comfort in the rides embarking on several schemes in that respect.
 It is the largest taxi aggregator in India and one of the largest in the world.
 Ola has formed a taxi booking platform which now has a lot more than that, adding services like credit cards, micro-insurance, and food delivery services.

 Ola was launched in 2010 by two of its co-founders, Bhavesh Agrawal and Ankit Bhati.
 The business strived to build mobility for a billion people, starting with a phone call service to a mobile app.
 It assembled its technology to scale and acquire huge consumers in numerous cities and countries.

-The idea behind Ola is an outcome of the helpless personal experience of Bhavish Aggrawal, one of the co-founders.
-Once in the journey from Bandipur to Bangalore, he was abandoned by the driver midway for forbidding him to revise the already talked payment.
+The idea behind Ola is an outcome of the helpless personal experience of Bhavish Aggarwal, one of the co-founders.
+Once on the journey from Bandipur to Bangalore, he was abandoned by the driver midway for forbidding him to revise the already talked payment.
 It compelled him to solve the problem he faced.
 With co-founder Ankit Bhati, in December 2010, Ola arrived into practice with a vision to give beneficial and satisfying rides to a billion individuals.
 They named the company after the Spanish word ‘Hola’, which means ‘Hello’ from which the founders depict their services as leisurely and generous.

 Ola’s Funding, Figures, and Facts